spacetelescope/hstaxe/README.md

 Installing the latest released version of `hstaxe` with `pip` involves the following steps (`conda` is used to install some non-Python dependencies).
-Note that this installation method currently incompatible with python versions greater than 3.9:
+Note that this installation method is currently incompatible with python versions greater than 3.9:

     conda create --name hstaxe_test python=3.9 -y